-- Upon payment of the annual subscription fee, each Subscriber is entitled to two (2) Document Review sessions (DRS) and five (5) Telephone Legal Advice (TLA) sessions in the twelve month subscription period.
+- Upon payment of the annual subscription fee, each Subscriber who is eligible to receive Arts Law advice is entitled to one (1) Document Review sessions (DRS) and five (5) Telephone Legal Advice (TLA) sessions in the twelve month subscription period.
 During the subscription period, additional Document Review Service advice sessions are available for a fee of $100 each.
 There is no limit on the number of additional Document Review Services available during that subscription period.

 © Arts Law Centre of Australia 2012